neuland-ingolstadt/neuland.app/data-security.md

 a full javascript implementation of TLS and HTTP.
 This way packets are encrypted in your browser and simply relayed by our server.
 Only the THI server and your browser have access to plain text packet contents.

+### What if i still do not trust you?
+You can read the source code of the neuland app here on github.
+If you want, you can even install it on your own server.